 It often seems that leaders are hard to come by in society.
 And that’s despite the fact that ESTJs are the most common personality type out there — they make up 13% of the total population.
 So it’s very likely that you know at least a few ESTJs if you are not one yourself.
 What’s more, if you know a few ESTJs, it’s likely that most of them are men.
 Almost two-thirds of ESTJs are male.
 There’s a good reason for that — women tend to be Feelers more often than Thinkers.
 ESFJ is actually the most common category among women.
 However, a female ESTJ is still not uncommon and women ESTJs often stand out as leaders in their community or workplace.

-As you probably know, Preferences are the categories that define a person’s natural tendencies within the Myers-Briggs Type Indicator.
+As you probably know, Preferences are the categories that define a person’s natural tendencies within the 16 Personality Type Indicator.
 They determine the type of personality according to this inventory.
-There are a total of eight MBTI preferences, organized in four pairs of opposites.
+There are a total of eight preferences, organized in four pairs of opposites.
 Each person leans towards one or the other preference to varying degrees.
 However, it’s important to remember that everyone uses each of these preferences in different situations — it’s a person’s tendency to use one or the other in any given pair that determines their personality type.

 - Extroversion vs Introversion – Indicates whether people’s energy is directed outwardly or inwardly